fergalsomers/argocd-istio-sample/README.md

 # To Do

-- Expose services via Istio and Gateway
+- Add Loki for log collection and browsing in Grafana

 # Notes